Ventto/mons/README.md

   -S:   Enables only two monitors [MON1,MON2:P],
        MON1 and MON2 are monitor IDs,
        P takes the value [R] right or [T] top for the MON2's placement.

+Daemon mode:
+  -m:    Performs an automatic display if it detects only one monitor.
 ```

 # Examples